borismus/keysocket/README.md

 # Please contribute!

 * Looking for adapters for other music players.
+Create Pull Requests to contribute.
+Create Issues to inform us about broken sites (but PR is preferable).

 [crx]: https://chrome.google.com/webstore/detail/fphfgdknbpakeedbaenojjdcdoajihik